liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-browser-file-handling.md

 Options for renaming the file extension of a file:

 - Open the site in SharePoint Designer and rename the file.
-- Programmatically rename files using SPFile.MoveTo() via CSOM.
+- Programmatically rename files using SPFile.MoveTo() via the SharePoint client-side object model (CSOM).

 ## Post Migration